CaelMarshall/Crime-Data-in-Leeds-April-2024-GEOG5990M-/README.md

   - crime data only represents a single month (April 2024)
   - Possible underreporting of crime
   - Time frame inconsistency between crime and IMD datasets

+  ## Gen Ai ACknowledgement

+I have used Gen AI only for the specific purposes outlined in my acknowledgements

+I acknowledge the use of Copilot (Microsoft, https://m365.cloud.microsoft/chat) to compile my initial notes and to proofread my final draft before submission by the deadline.